 Personally, I use Google Excel Sheets to manage my expenses because I’m honestly too lazy to download the software to my computer.
 It’s also simpler to manage and keep track of everything since it’s stored in the cloud, and I have access to it whenever wherever.

-Today, I’m going to take you through setting up a basic Excel Sheet for the purpose of tracking your monthly budget which will include: tracking your income, seeing how to track your savings goals, and tracking/organizing your expenses.
+Today, I’m going to take you through creating a budget in Excel for the purpose of tracking your monthly budget which will include: tracking your income, seeing how to track your savings goals, and tracking/organizing your expenses.
 Again, this is being done through Google Sheets, so you’ll have to have a Google account to use this feature.

 DO NOT be intimated by the number of steps or photos!
 Seriously, I see these guides online and I’ll scroll through and think I could never understand them, but it’s really very easy once you understand how to set up basic formulas.
-Here we go!
+Here we go — read on for my Excel budget template!

 STEP 1: Open up Google, head to your Sheets page, create a new sheet, and name it.